-On May 16, Burnt Hills-Ballston Lake School District residents will go to the polls to vote on a proposed $65.4 million budget for the 2017-18 school year.
-The plan would result in a 1.96 percent tax levy increase, which is below the maximum allowable levy limit and carries an estimated 1.58 percent tax rate increase.
+On May 16, Burnt Hills-Ballston Lake School District residents approved a $65.4 million budget for the 2017-18 school year.
+The plan results in a 1.96 percent tax levy increase, which is below the maximum allowable levy limit and carries an estimated 1.58 percent tax rate increase.

-Overall spending in the proposed budget would increase by 2.48 percent, or $1.58 million.
+Overall spending in the proposed budget will increase by 2.48 percent, or $1.58 million.

 “With this budget, the board continues its commitment to provide quality programs and opportunities.
 This is in keeping with BH-BL’s tradition of academic excellence,” says Superintendent Patrick McGrath.
 “And, in this tax cap era, the board has consistently presented budgets that are below the tax cap.
 This, coupled with increased growth in our district, has allowed the board to keep the average tax rate increase low.”

-In addition to maintaining academic programs, the proposed budget also preserves low class sizes in grades K-6 by adding two kindergarten sections to address the increase in next year’s kindergarten enrollment.
+In addition to maintaining academic programs, the 2017-18 budget also preserves low class sizes in grades K-6 by adding two kindergarten sections to address the increase in next year’s kindergarten enrollment.

 “This is a budget-neutral addition,” explains Assistant Superintendent Maryellen Symer.
 “By taking this school year’s retirements into consideration, we were able to reallocate staff assignments to address the shift in students’ needs for next school year.”

 Also realized in this spending plan is the district’s continued commitment to educational technology through the expansion of the Chromebook laptop initiative to include the high school.
 All students in grades 3 through 12 will have a Chromebook assigned to them to use throughout the coming school year.
 Students use the Chromebooks and Google Apps for Education in their classes, for homework and research, to collaborate on projects, and to share work with teachers.